 Yacht, French Riviera, 1950s.
-Now imagine yourself on the calm sea in summer with a white linen shirt, glasses and that’s it.
+Imagine yourself now on the calm summer sea in a white linen shirt, glasses and that’s it.
 Now a question.
-What boat did you think?
+What boat have you thought about?
 Clearly a Riva.
-If you too are in love with these yachts we have good news.
-Via, a Riva ’58 Triton perfectly restored, is at auction.
-Where?
-On May 25th at Villa Erba– to understand that of George Clooney’s advertisements –on Lake Como there will be an auction, organized by RM Sotheby, auction house mainly automotive, but not only.
+If you are also in love with these yachts we have good news.
+Away, a perfectly restored ’58 Riva Tritone is up for auction.
+Where.
+On May 25 at Villa Erba–the one in George Clooney’s advertisements, to be clear–on Lake Como there will be an auction, organized by RM Sotheby, an auction house primarily for automobiles, but not only.
 Among the many cars there will also be two exceptional yachts

-Via is not just any Triton Riva (as if they were just any boats).
-At the beginning of 1958, Carlo Riva received a special order for a couple of Tritons from a wealthy Milanese textile manufacturer, Mr Gianoglio.
-A close relative of Prince Rainier III, the reigning prince of Monaco, Mr. Gianoglio wanted to give the prince a Triton, as a demonstration of his admiration and gratitude.
-Thus, the hull no. 62, Via, was born.
+Via is not just any Riva Triton (as if they were just any boats).
+In early 1958, Carlo Riva received a special order for a pair of Tritons from a wealthy Milanese textile industrialist, Mr. Gianoglio.
+A close relative of Prince Rainier III, reigning prince of Monaco, Mr. Gianoglio wanted to give the prince a Triton as a token of his admiration and gratitude.
+Thus, hull no. 62, Street, was born.

-Ernamented with red and white stripes, the colours of the Principality, it was powered by two Chris-Craft MCL engines, six-cylinder 5.5-litre engines and six-cylinder 175 hp each at 3400 rpm, both equipped with the automatic diverter called “Chris-O-Matic”, launched at a time when the automatic push-button gearbox fascinated the American automotive industry.
+Adorned with red and white stripes, the colors of the Principality, it was powered by two Chris-Craft MCL engines, 5.5-liter, six-cylinder engines with 175 hp each at 3,400 rpm, both equipped with the automatic shifter called the “Chris-O-Matic,” launched at a time when the push-button automatic transmission fascinated the American auto industry.

-Habituée of the waters of the Principality, Via then became the yacht of the young family that was formed after his marriage in 1956 with Princess Grace and was also the flagship of the prince, in line with the label and naval protocol, with the flag of Monaco and the personal flag of the prince.
+A habituée of the Principality’s waters, Via went on to become the yacht of the young family formed after his marriage in 1956 to Princess Grace and was also the prince’s flagship, in keeping with naval etiquette and protocol, flying the flag of Monaco and the prince’s personal flag.

-Principe Ranieri III eventually replaced his Triton with a smaller Junior Riva, used for short trips and water skiing with Princess Grace and their children.
-However, Via remained in its home port, always kept from Riva to Monaco under the long-term care of its second owner.
+Prince Rainier III eventually replaced his Triton with a smaller Riva Junior, used for short trips and water skiing with Princess Grace and their children.
+However, Via remained in its home port, always maintained by Riva in Monaco under the long-term custody of its second owner.

-Some years ago, after deciding to return the faded boat to its original condition, a previous owner entrusted Via to a well-known Dutch specialist.
-The restoration lasted for several years, bringing the Triton back to its original specifications, including both original engines, which were completely rebuilt and restored.
-The latest technology has made it possible to rebuild the famous Chris-O-Matic transmission more reliably.
-In 2014, the boat, now fully restored, was purchased by its current owner and returned to the port of Munich, where it was regularly cared for by Monaco Boat Service and remains ready for use and fun in a flash.
+A few years ago, after deciding to restore the faded boat to its original condition, a previous owner entrusted Via to a well-known Dutch specialist.
+The restoration lasted for several years, returning the Triton to its original specifications, including both original engines, which were completely rebuilt and refurbished.
+Newer technology has made it possible to reconstruct the famous Chris-O-Matic transmission with greater reliability.
+In 2014, the now fully restored boat was purchased by its current owner and returned to Monaco Harbor, where it has been regularly cared for by Monaco Boat Service and remains ready for use and enjoyment at a moment’s notice.